+The good, bad and ugly prefixes, defined in [5] and presented at the end of section 2.2, are related to the ability to provide a verdict about a temporal property when monitoring an execution trace.
 When identifying a good or a bad finite prefix, we are done tracing the execution and can announce that the monitored property is satisfied or failed, respectively.
-After an ugly prefix, satisfaction or refutation of $\varphi$ depends on the entire infinite execution, and cannot be determined in finite time.
-Note that a property has a good prefix if it is not a morbidity property, and a bad prefix if it is not a liveness property.
+After an ugly prefix, satisfaction or refutation of φ depends on the entire infinite execution, and cannot be determined in finite time.

-Monitorability of a property $\varphi$ is defined in [5] as the lack of ugly prefixes for the property $\varphi$ .
+Monitorability of a property φ is defined in [5] as the lack of ugly prefixes for the property φ .
 This definition is consistent with [25].

 Ugly prefixes cannot occur in an execution satisfying a safety property [5].
-Suppose by contradiction that there is an ugly prefix $\sigma$ for a safety property $\varphi$ .
+Suppose by contradiction that there is an ugly prefix σ for a safety property φ .
 Note that if a prefix is ugly, it cannot have a good or a bad prefix.
-Now extending an ugly prefix $\sigma$ in any way into an execution that does not satisfy a safety property $\varphi$ entails that there must be a bad (finite) prefix extending $\sigma$ , a contradiction to $\sigma$ being ugly.
-So, any infinite extension of $\sigma$ must satisfy $\varphi$ .
-But then $\sigma$ itself must be a good prefix, a contradiction again to
+Now extending an ugly prefix σ in any way into an execution that does not satisfy a safety property φ entails that there must be a bad (finite) prefix extending σ , a contradiction to σ being ugly.
+So, any infinite extension of σ must satisfy φ .
+But then σ itself must be a good prefix, a contradiction again to σ being ugly.
+Thus, every safety property is monitorable.
+Because guarantee properties are the negations of safety properties, one obtains using a symmetric argument that every guarantee property is also monitorable.

-&lt;sup>4 A finite extension of a good (bad or ugly) prefix remains good (bad or ugly, respectively).
+4 A finite extension of a good (bad or ugly) prefix remains good (bad or ugly, respectively).

-&lt;sup>5 One can also use other operators to express the same property, e.g., by adding a trivial disjunct, as in $(\phi \lor (\Box p \land \Diamond \neg p))$ .
+5 One can also use other operators to express the same property, e.g., by adding a trivial disjunct, as in $(\phi \lor (\Box p \land \Diamond \neg p))$.